 It’s time to add a potential WR1 to the mix, because it’s obvious Jacksonville doesn’t have one on its roster.
 Dede Westbrook has a chance to shine, although he will need help.

 He provides considerable upside and also provides insurance against Vernon Hargreaves.
-Tampa moving to a press-man scheme under Todd Bowles fits perfectly for Layne’s style.
+Tampa moving to a man scheme under Todd Bowles fits perfectly for Murphy’s style.

 40) Buffalo Bills | OL Dalton Risner, Kansas State

 A right tackle or possible guard/center, Risner can add immediate depth.
 Right tackle Ty Nsekhe is 33 years old and may not survive his two-year deal, while left guard is an open competition.

 41) Denver Broncos | SS Johnathan Abram | Mississippi State

 This one is bound to change in the update.
 Abram would be a nice fit for Vic Fangio’s system, but Will Parks may have the upper hand at starting opposite Justin Simmons.
 DL and ILB could be in play.